 3. Divide and Conquer – Split up large amount of leftovers into smaller, more shallow containers.

 4. Avoid the Pack Attack – Don’t over-stuff the refrigerator.
 Keep food safe by allowing cold air to circulate.

 And just in case, keep emergency numbers on hand.
 To reach the poison center that serves your area, contact the American Association of Poison Control Centers at 1-800-222-1222.

 - Always designate a driver when attending an event or party that involves alcohol.
 If alcoholic beverages are served, party hosts should cut off serving alcohol well before the party’s over.
 They should also have plenty of coffee available and be able to offer a place for guests to sleep.
 And remember, even sleepy drivers can present a dangerous risk on the road.
-According to the National Highway Traffic Safety Administration, drowsiness increases a driver’s risk of a crash or near-crash by at least a factor of four.
+According to the National Highway Traffic Safety Administration, "drowsy driving causes more than 100,000 crashes a year."
 To minimize the danger of falling asleep at the wheel, designated drivers should make sure they are well rested.
 If you really need to get home, drivers should call a cab.

 Be on the lookout when shopping